-To supplement its liquidity position, should the need arise, the Bank maintains its membership in the FHLB where it is eligible to obtain both short and long-term credit advances.
-As of December 31, 2022, the Bank can borrow up to approximately \$2.085 billion to meet its borrowing needs, based on the Bank's available qualified collateral which consists primarily of one-to four-family residential mortgage loans, certain multifamily residential property and commercial mortgage loans.
+To supplement its liquidity position, should the need arise, the Bank maintains its membership in the FHLB where it is eligible to obtain both short and long-term credit advances and is eligible to access the FRBB discount window.

+As of December 31, 2023, the Bank can borrow up to approximately \$2.053 billion from the FHLB to meet its borrowing needs, based on the Bank's available qualified collateral which consists primarily of one-to four-family residential mortgage loans, certain multifamily residential property and commercial mortgage loans.
 The Bank can pledge other mortgage loans and assets as collateral to secure additional borrowings.
-Additionally, through the FRBB, the Bank can borrow up to \$13.2 million through the discount window based on the Bank pledging its home equity loan portfolio.
-The Bank can pledge other mortgage loans and assets as collateral to secure additional borrowings with the FRBB.
-At December 31, 2022, the Bank had \$1.276 billion in advances outstanding from the FHLB and had \$806.6 million in available unused capacity (net of accrued interest on outstanding advances).
-This compares to an unused capacity of \$911.3 million at December 31, 2021.
-The FHLB unused capacity decreased by \$104.7 million in 2022 primarily as a result of an increase in FHLB advances outstanding, partially offset by a \$508.7 million increase in total FHLB capacity during this period, as the Bank continued to pledge additional collateral.
-At December 31, 2022, the Bank did not have any advances outstanding at the FRBB.
+At December 31, 2023, the Bank had \$1.693 billion in advances outstanding from the FHLB and had \$355.1 million in available unused capacity (net of accrued interest on outstanding advances).
+This compares to an unused capacity of \$806.6 million at December 31, 2022.
+The FHLB unused capacity decreased in 2023 as a result of a decrease of \$32.1 million in gross FHLB capacity during this period, combined with a \$416.7 million increase in outstanding advances.
+The decline in gross FHLB capacity was a result of a decline in the market value of the pledged loans, resulting from the FHLB's quarterly collateral valuation process, partially offset by additional loans pledged during the period.
+The Bank continues to actively pledge new collateral as loans are originated.
+The FHLB establishes certain limits on borrowing activity, including a limitation on commercial real estate collateral discounted value up to two times the Bank's GAAP shareholders' equity and an overall limit of total extension of credit up to 50% of the Bank's total assets.
+Effective in March 2024, the overall limit is being reduced to 40% of the Bank's total assets for all member Banks with total assets below \$50.0 billion.